Classic Albums - Use Your Illusion II

 8. "Pretty Tied Up"

 "Pretty Tied Up" is a hard rock track that highlights Slash's aggressive playing style.
 The song is in the key of E minor and features a heavy, palm-muted riff.
-The solo, based on the E minor pentatonic scale, is characterized by fast legato runs, alternate picking, and two-handed tapping.
+The solo, based on the E minor pentatonic scale, is characterised by fast legato runs, alternate picking, and two-handed tapping.

 9. "Locomotive"